What Is Thatch?

-Scalping Increases Grass plants growing in thick thatch have crowns elevated above the soil.
+Scalping Increases Grass plants growing in thick thatch produced by stoloniferous growth have crowns elevated above the soil.
 When a mower passes over them, it sinks into the thatch and scalps the lawn, leaving brown stubble showing.
 Scalping is mostly an aesthetic problem.

 Tolerance to Adverse Environmental Conditions Decreases Most of the living part of the plant is not in soil, so it doesn’t have earth’s insulating capacity.
 Plants growing in thatch are more susceptible to cold and heat injury because temperature fluctuations are greater in thatch than in soil.

 Different grass species accumulate thatch at different rates.
 Perennial ryegrass is a low thatch producer; bluegrass and fescues, because of their lateral growth, form a dense thatch that is difficult to remove.
 A layer of 0.5 to 0.75 inch is generally acceptable in home lawns, but anything greater can begin to cause problems.